I rather own little & see the world than own the world, but see little of it

 A: Protect yourself by separating your cash instead of keeping them in a centralized location.
-Know the location of the Singapore Embassy and always get the hotel name card in case you can’t find your way back.
+Know the location of the Singapore Embassy of each country and always get the hotel name card in case you can’t find your way back.

-N: knowing how much does transportation cost and planning your route prior to getting there.
+It is also important to know how much does transportation cost and if you are not following a tour, you would have to plan your route prior to getting there.
 Certain country’s subway system are a little more complicated than the others.
 A train station in Japan for example may have two trains coming to the same exact platform but heads to different area.

 Whats your worst traveling experience?

 A: I’ve had bad experience with service staff and air crew in China, but none was as bad as getting scammed in Bangkok.
 Me and my then girlfriend were suppose to take the train and board the ferry which would cost us 10baht each to Wat Arun temple.
 I had it all planned out but my morning tailoring session lasted longer than i expected and we ended up having to take a cab.
 “Wat Arun”, i told him.
 He said ok and everything seemed fine till he turned into some alley and asked us to alight.
 We followed him and soon found ourselves surrounded by Thais.
 Just as I thought we were gonna get mugged, he sat us down and offered to take us to Wat Arun for 2,200 baht.
 Exorbitant prices considering it was suppose to be just 10baht.
 We negotiated it down to 1,500baht but when we arrived at the temple, they required us to pay 100baht more for “docking” fee.
 That ruined my day as i thought back of how i paid 2290baht more for what i researched to be 10baht.
 My only saving grace was that at the very least, we didn’t get mugged that day.